The Ace (restaurant)

-The Ace is a restaurant and gastropub in the Parkdale neighbourhood of Toronto's West End.
+The Ace is a restaurant and gastropub in Parkdale, Toronto, Canada.

 History

 The restaurant was opened in fall 2011 by local couple Greg Boggs and Maggie Ruhl, occupying the former location of the Ace Chinese Restaurant and retaining the name, with "Chinese" dropped from the title.
 The couple kept the predecessor restaurant's 1950s diner aesthetic, and updated the menu to serve 'homestyle comfort food and French classics.'

 At opening, the restaurant's kitchen was headed by Chef Peter McKnight, serving items like steak frites and fried chicken with collard greens.

 The restaurant closed and was put up for sale in the summer of 2020 amidst the COVID-19 pandemic.
 In December 2020, the restaurant was sold to present owners, husband-and-wife couple Rafael Badell and Maggie Stackpole.
 The couple re-opened the restaurant in January 2021, with Baddell taking over as the business's executive chef.
 Baddell's culinary background is as a baker, using his prior experience to make much of the restaurant's bread in house.